Why Did Herbs Fall Out of Favor with Medical Professionals?

 The Unique Feature of Chinese Herbs

 Herbal Medicine is essential to the practice of Chinese Medicine.
-As I have mentioned the Five Elements Theory and Yin-Yang theory in the Chinese Medicine Principle page.
-When applying this theory to diagnose and treat the individual health issues, the key is to find the imbalance then to revolve this imbalance.
-So when to construct the treatment plan, no matter it is acupuncture point prescription or herbal formula, the main focus is the major imbalance, at the same time it will take care of all associated disorders.
-Usually the point prescription or herbal formula will consist of at least 4 categories of points or herbs, they are called emperor, administer, deputy and envoy depending their responsibilities in the formula.
-Multiple herbs compounded formulae contain more powerful ingredients, eliminating the side effects that often occur when purified drugs are taken, while allowing the effective ingredients to work for a long time.
+I discussed the Five Elements Theory and Yin-Yang theory on the Chinese medicine principle page of this website.
+When applying these theories to diagnose and treat individual health issues, the key is to find the imbalance then to revolve this imbalance.
+The main focus when constructing a treatment plan is the imbalance(s).
+When cured, this will ensure the healing of all associated disorders.
+Typically, the point prescription for herbal formulas will consist of at least four categories of points or herbs, called emperor, administer, deputy and envoy depending their responsibilities in the formula.
+When compounded, multiple herbs contain more powerful ingredients, eliminating the side effects that often occur when purified drugs are taken, while allowing the effective ingredients to work for a long time.
 Still, herbs are powerful enough that they should not be used carelessly, without consulting a well-trained professional.

 The modern Chinese herbs are in capsules, tablets, or granules, so we don’t have to prescribe you packages of bulky herbs to boil at home.
 If we do need to individualize special herbal formulas, we can offer them in liquid form.